tomjaguarpaw/H2/posts/demystifying-dlist.markdown

 state where we can pull out *all* of `as` in one go.
 Retrieving all of `as` is then $O(d + n)$ rather than $O(dn)$.
 An excellent reduction!
+Furthermore, it looks like every left branch only has to be transformed once no matter how many leaves that branch supports, so the total cost of reading through the whole list is $O(D + N)$ where
+$D$ is the number of left branches and $N$ the sum of the lengths of each leaf.

 ## Why did we need functions?